bigbio/quantms/docs/dia.rst

 DIANN data analysis
 --------------------

-quantms, uses `DIANN <https://github.com/vdemichev/DiaNN>`_ for DIA library-free data processing.
+quantms, uses `DIANN <https://github.com/vdemichev/DiaNN>`_ for DIA library-based and library-free data processing.
 DIA-NN [DEMI2019]_ is a universal software for data-independent acquisition (DIA) proteomics data processing.
 In 2018, DIA-NN opened a new chapter in proteomics, introducing a number of algorithms which enabled reliable, robust and quantitatively accurate large-scale experiments using high-throughput methods.

 In order to analyze the DIA dataset the pipeline needs the acquisition method properly annotated in the SDRF:  `comment[proteomics data acquisition method]` with value for each sample `NT=Data-Independent Acquisition;AC=NCIT:C161786`: